-Cherry Hill Mortgage Investment Corporation (the "Company," "CHMI," "we" or "our Company") is a newly formed residential real estate finance company that acquires, invests in and manages residential mortgage assets in the United States.
+Cherry Hill Mortgage Investment Corporation (the "Company", "we", "our" or "us") is a newly formed residential real estate finance company that acquires, invests in and manages residential mortgage assets in the United States.
 Our principal objective is to generate attractive current yields and risk-adjusted total returns for our stockholders over the long term, primarily through dividend distributions and secondarily through capital appreciation.
-We intend to attain this objective by selectively constructing and actively managing a targeted portfolio of Excess MSRs and RMBS, and subject to market conditions, prime jumbo mortgage loans and other cashflowing residential mortgage assets.
-We have a strategic alliance with Freedom Mortgage Corporation ("Freedom Mortgage") that we believe will provide us with frequent opportunities to acquire Excess MSRs.
+We intend to attain this objective by selectively constructing and actively managing a targeted portfolio of Excess MSRs and RMBS, and subject to market conditions, residential mortgage loans and other cashflowing residential mortgage assets.
+We have a strategic alliance with Freedom Mortgage Corporation ("Freedom Mortgage") that we believe will provide us with frequent opportunities to acquire certain of our target assets.

-On October 9, 2013, the Company completed an initial public offering (the "IPO") of 6,500,000 shares of common stock and a concurrent private placement of 1,000,000 shares of common stock.
+On October 9, 2013, the Company completed an IPO of 6,500,000 shares of common stock and a concurrent private placement of 1,000,000 shares of common stock.
 The IPO and concurrent private placement resulted in the sale of 7,500,000 shares of common stock, at a price per share of \$20.00.
 The net proceeds to the Company from the IPO and the concurrent private placement were approximately \$148.1 million, after deducting offering-related expenses payable by the Company.
 Cherry Hill Mortgage Management, LLC (the "Manager") paid the entire underwriting discount and structuring fee with respect to the IPO.
 The Company did not conduct any activity prior to the IPO and the concurrent private placement.
-Substantially all of the net proceeds from the IPO have been invested in Excess MSRs and Agency RMBS.
+Substantially all of the net proceeds from the IPO have been invested in Excess MSRs and RMBS.